 - Forests and woodlands to wander through – Mungosdail, Auliston and Drumbuidhe

 - Spectacular picnic places at Lochan na Buick, on the peninsula by the chapel, at Auliston point, An Fhaodhailin beach in Drumbuidhe woods, Doirlinn or one of the many exceptional viewpoints on the hills above the Port a Bhata lochan – the choice is endles

 The Estate also offers:

 - Sea fishing along the Estate shoreline or by chartered boat and trout fishing, by permit only, on the hill lochans.
 Rod and tackle hire is available (Free of charge for cottage and house guests).
 Please contact the Estate office for further details.

 - Cycling - the six mile Estate track to Doirlinn is one of the most spectacular bike rides in Scotland, while the road back to Lochaline is one of Jon Snow's favourite rides in Britain.
 We have a number of mountain bikes available for use by the cottage and house guests.
 Please contact the Estate office for further details.

-Stalking – Drimnin’s open hill, which unusually is enclosed by deer fence, is home to some 80 stags and 125 hinds.
+- Stalking – Drimnin’s open hill, which unusually is enclosed by deer fence, is home to some 80 stags and 125 hinds.
 An annual cull is required to keep numbers to about this level to ensure that the ground is not overgrazed and that the animals are maintained in good condition.
 There are also a small numbers of deer in the Druimbuidhe regeneration area to the north, where there is immigration by sea or shore from neighbouring land or islands.
 These numbers have to be kept to a minimum to allow regeneration to continue.
 Stalking on the hill is relatively gentle, while that in the regeneration area is more demanding because of the greater tree cover.
 Please contact the Estate Office.
 Stalking is available to non-residents.